Global Music Forecasts 2014 to 2019 The Shift To The Consumption Era

 - We are entering the fourth phase of digital music, one that will be defined by curation, programming and affordable subscription pricing.

-- Between 2008 and 2013 the global recorded music market declined by XXX from XXX billion to XXX billion.
+- Between 2008 and 2013 the global recorded music market declined by from billion to billion.

-2014 revenues will drop by a further XXX dragged down by a XXX fall in Japan, the world’s second largest music market.
+2014 revenues will drop by a further dragged down by a fall in Japan, the world’s second largest music market.

 - Streaming and Subscription revenue is strongest in the markets where there was never a strong paid download sector.